capitalch/trace-plus/notes/knowledgebase.md

 ## Typescript tailwind
 - With typescript the tailwind.config.js file must have: content: [{html,js,jsx,ts,tsx}]
+- Headwind for class sorting: On save the sorting takes place.
+To disable this
+	- Click settings icon -> extension settings -> disable run on save

 ## Eslint
 - Error "require is not defined" when adding a plugin in vite tailwind project